 [str] The codec to use when encoding frames.
+Only needed on first write and ignored on subsequent writes.

-is batch
+is\batch

 [bool] If True (default), the ndimage is a batch of images, otherwise it is a single image.
 This parameter has no effect on lists of ndimages.